 All STP Officers, Investigators, Safety Auditors, and support staff utilize laptop computers to complete driver/vehicle inspection., investigations, audits, access South Carolina's CVIEW, upload inspection data, review existing carrier/driver safety data, to access various enforcement resources provided by FMCSA and to fulfill reporting reporting requirements.
-STP observes a four (4) year replacement cycle on laptop computers and will need to purchase forty (44) laptops, twenty (20) similar devices to replace units that have reached the end of their service life and twenty (24) for the new employees (20 Officers, 2 New Entrant Auditors and 2 Compliance Investigators).
+STP observes a four (4) year replacement cycle on laptop computers and will need to purchase twenty-five laptops or similar devices to replace units that have reached the end of their service life.
 In addition, STP will consider the use of a secondary device used primarily for viewing driver's records of duty status to allow proper application of the Electronic Logging Device (ELD) rule.
 This secondary device, likely a tablet or other portable computing device, would be utilized to minimize the risk of introducing malware onto the state's computer network.